lechmazur/buyout_game/README.md

 ## What It Measures

 The strategic target keeps moving from round to round.
 Public talk changes coalition incentives.
 Private DMs change trust and information flow.
 Transfers change who can threaten whom.
 Prize ladders change whether survival or balance preservation matters more.
 The final two then turns placement itself into a bargaining problem.
+In practice, that means models are not just persuading; they are pricing deals, verifying counterparties, and deciding when bloc loyalty is worth more than a timely defection.

 That pressure exposes several different abilities at once:

 - read public table dynamics
-- make credible private deals
+- price and verify private deals
 - decide when spending money is worth survival
+- decide when to hold a coalition together and when to defect from it
 - detect when another seat is bluffing or double-selling promises
 - adapt to different prize structures
 - manage the final-two economics without losing too much value

 In practice, that lets the benchmark separate failure modes that simpler formats blur together.
 Some models are socially sharp but financially careless.
+Some can propose deals but not verify or enforce them.
 Some preserve money well but fail to build durable coalitions.
+Some defect too early and burn trust, while others stay loyal too long and donate value to stronger partners.
 Some are excellent in the final two but arrive there too rarely.
 Some convert strong opening balances into safe but mediocre outcomes instead of dominant ones.

 ---